quocanhbk/2-phase-commit-demo/README.md

 [COORDINATOR] One or more nodes failed to prepare transaction T1.
 Transaction aborted.
 ```

-**When transaction is aborted and rolled back due to NODE 2 failure to commit**
+**When a transaction is aborted and rolled back due to NODE 2 failure to commit**

 ```bash
 [COORDINATOR] Sending prepare request to all nodes...